jai-jalah/100-days-of-python/README.md

 This is my progression through: https://www.udemy.com/course/100-days-of-code/

 ```
-Try out the projects by cloning this project and then running `python3 main.py` in a specific directory, or `python3 file_path`.
+Try out the projects by cloning this project and then running `python3 main.py` in a specific directory, or `python3 (directory)/main.py`.

 Projects with environment variables will require you to use your own details.
 ```